 We live in the real world, and the problem and the subsequent options may change.
 Be better prepared to try and work out what could change or go wrong in advance.
 Then take the steps to ensure you have actions ready to take place within the agreed options and activities should the world change.
 Monitor the options success and failures and evaluate how things have worked out in a few months.

-The seven steps for practical problem-solving in the workplace provides you with a structured process to enable outcomes and solutions to problems.
-Including finding the right problem, understand self-interests, list the options and select the solution and write it down to be able to monitor and evaluate.
+The Seven steps for effective problem solving in the workplace provides you with a structured process to enable outcomes and solutions to problems.
+This process includes finding the right problem, understand self-interests, list the options and select the solution and then write it down to be able to monitor and evaluate.
 The more difficult and urgent the problem, the more critical it is to use a disciplined process like this.